JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 echo "yes" | docker exec -i --user www-data nextcloud /var/www/html/occ encryption:encrypt-all
 ```

 The system won't be secure unless our users have non trivial passwords.
-From the same configuration page we can harden the password policy by requiring numeric characters or symbols.
+From the same configuration page we can harden the password policy by requiring numbers and symbols.
 We can also require the password to be changed every few days.
-To prevent unauthorized access and secure user authentication we can also enable 2 factor authentication for user accesses.
+To prevent unauthorized access and secure user authentication we can also enable 2 factor authentication.

 The clients and the server interact through HTTP protocol, enforcing HTTPS protocol is mandatory in production servers to prevent man in the middle attacks and data snooping.